hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 To enable tearing:
  - Set `general:allow_tearing` to `true`.
 This is a "master toggle"
  - Add `env = WLR_DRM_NO_ATOMIC,1` to your Hyprland config.
-This disables the usage of a newer DRM API that doesn't support tearing yet.
+This disables the usage of a newer kernel DRM API that doesn't support tearing yet.
  - Add an `immediate` windowrule to your game of choice.
 This makes sure that Hyprland will tear it.

 {{< hint type=note >}}